 The health and safety of your facility’s employees, visitors and patients are directly affected by your disinfection efforts.
-Flooring is one surface that is often forgotten in an infection control plan, but it should be a priority.
-Amidst growing awareness of the potentially harmful bacteria found on floors and its ability to spread easily, reevaluating your floor disinfection procedures can reduce negative effects on staff and patients while also cutting costs associated with pathogens.
+Flooring is one surface that is often forgotten in an infection control plan, but it should be a priority, especially during the coronavirus pandemic.
+Amidst growing awareness of the potentially harmful bacteria and viruses found on floors and their ability to spread easily, reevaluating your floor disinfection procedures can reduce negative effects on staff and patients while also cutting costs associated with pathogens.
 Follow these tips to create a disinfection program that effectively keeps your facility safer, healthier and cleaner.

 Recognize Floors as High-Touch Surfaces